TeamConstalytics/MetaModel/README.md

 ## Usage

-1. **Adding Nodes**: Use the toolbar in the top-right corner to add Data Source, Processor, or Output nodes.
+1. **Adding Nodes**: Drag nodes from the left panel onto the canvas or use the toolbar in the top-right corner.

 2. **Connecting Nodes**: Click and drag from a node's output handle (bottom) to another node's input handle (top) to create connections.

-3. **Configuring Nodes**: Click on any node to open the properties panel where you can edit the node's label and description.
+3. **Configuring Nodes**: Click on any node to open the properties panel where you can edit the node's properties based on its type:
+   - Data Sources: Configure connection details, table names, and queries
+   - Processors: Set business rules and transformation logic
+   - Outputs: Define destination and format settings

 4. **Moving Nodes**: Click and drag nodes to reposition them on the canvas.

 5. **Panning and Zooming**: Use the mouse wheel to zoom in/out and drag the canvas to pan.

+6. **Saving and Loading**: Use the Save and Load buttons to persist your workflow.

+7. **Exporting as AsyncAPI**: Click the "Export as AsyncAPI" button to generate an AsyncAPI 3.0.0 specification for your workflow.

 ## Project Structure